Prince of the Road

 New Jersey, USA

-It was about 1984, when cell phones weren’t in common use, and truckers were renowned for helping travelers in need.
+In 1984, cell phones weren’t in common use, and truckers were renowned for helping travelers in need.
 My brother was heading home from Connecticut in the wee hours of the morning.
 He was very tired and fell asleep at the wheel on the Merritt Parkway.

-My brother was looking for a phone to call home, when to his amazement he saw the trucker who had seen it all happen in the lobby waiting for him.
-The trucker asked him about the injuries and then asked where he lived and how he planned to get home.
+My brother was looking for a phone to call home when, to his amazement, he saw the trucker who had witnessed the accident waiting for him in the lobby.
+The trucker asked him about his injuries, where he lived, and how he planned to get home.

 My brother told the trucker he lived in New Jersey and didn’t yet know how he’d get home.
 He needed to find a payphone.